How would a Mum and daughter fare when they were dragged to the French Alps for the first time by a ski fanatic Dad?

 This was what I had waited 5 long years for!
 Blue skies, sunshine, mountains and SNOW!
 Beautifully groomed white corduroy stretching out in front of me, just waiting for my skis to let rip.
 We’d done a couple of warm up runs and it felt like it was time to show the mountain who’s boss.
 Then I heard a phone ring.
 Our rep Amy answered, looked up and told me that my wife was in an ambulance on her way to the medical centre.
 The tour of the slopes was over.

 How could she?
 She didn’t even wait a couple of hours before getting injured!
 To add to it, she wasn’t carrying her insurance details.
-I skied back to the apartment for them and then had to pick up our 4 year old daughter from the ski kindergarten and we waited for the bus.
-Unfortunately, a gap in the timetable necessitated a trip to the bar, at F’s insistence.
+I skied back to the apartment for them and then had to pick up our 4 year old daughter from the ski kindergarten.
+We waited for the bus but unfortunately, a gap in the timetable necessitated a trip to the bar, at F’s insistence.
 I felt I couldn’t reveal this to Jess (the other rep) when she called to find out where we were, just in case she thought I wasn’t taking my wife’s predicament seriously.
 Nevertheless, we arrived at the medical centre half an hour later, sorted out the paperwork, and I treated my two girls to a long lingering al fresco lunch at the café nearby.
 I even bought a carafe of wine, to act as an anaesthetic until the pharmacy opened sometime in mid- afternoon.
 Did I mention S’s injury?
 A groin strain, or something like that.
 She had done the splits at the top of a drag lift in her first lesson.
 She assured me it was very painful!

 So, for the rest of the week, there’d be just 2 of us skiing.
 How would S be kept entertained high up on an isolated French mountain?
 Snowmobiling, dog sledding, sledging and snow showing were available, but I couldn’t see her doing any of those activities with her groin.
 She could have a nice lie in every morning (unprecedented for many on a skiing holiday), read her book on the balcony and be our official photographer at the bottom of the slopes.
 If that wasn’t enough, the outdoor pool and Jacuzzi were open every afternoon, and there were those long lingering al fresco lunches, with the odd carafe of wine.
 And that’s pretty much how it turned out, aided by blue skies and sunshine to take the chill out of the air.

 I’d take F to ski kindergarten in the morning, and then go off for a proper ski.
-For me, the previous day’s tour of the slopes lasted just long enough for me to find a couple of ski buddies, who had exactly the same idea of how the holiday should work.
+For me, the previous day’s tour of the slopes lasted just long enough to find a couple of ski buddies, who had exactly the same idea of how the holiday should work.
 B and O had a daughter and partner respectively in ski school, and wanted to let rip in the morning until lessons finished, leaving the rest of the day for family time.
 F, S and I would all meet up for lunch and then it was off to the pool or hire a sledge for the afternoon.
 On one swimming excursion, I did take over the role of official photographer, after finding an excellent vantage point on the neighbouring beer terrace!

 As the week progressed, more skiing crept into the itinerary.
 This was after the day I picked up F from ski kindergarten and she said those words that every parent dreads to hear: “Daddy, I don’t like skiing”.
 Action was necessary.
 Amid initial protestations, I took her up the drag lift to the top of a beginners’ run.
 I wanted her to feel what it was like when you can do it.
 We faced down the hill, I held onto her tight, and wweeeeee!!
 “I don’t like skiing” immediately changed to “let’s go again!” and “faster, faster!” followed by “Daddy, I love this!”